Search Fund Deal Sourcing

 Operating model

 Your search fund keeps thesis refinement, investor communication, lender work, diligence, LOI, and owner relationship depth.
-Coseek handles the repeatable phone coverage that gets qualified owners onto your calendar.
+We handle the repeatable phone coverage that gets qualified owners onto your calendar.

 Step 1